MargXX/Bare-Metal-Drivers/README.md

 ├── pico_sdk_import.cmake
 ├── LICENSE
 ├── README.md
+├── platform/
+│   └── rp2040/
+│       ├── gpio_platform.h
+│       ├── gpio_reg.h
+│       ├── systick_reg.h
+│       └── uart_reg.h
 ├── GPIO/
-│   ├── gpio_reg.h
 │   ├── gpio.h
 │   ├── gpio.c
 │   └── gpio_test.c
-└── SysTick/
-    ├── systick_reg.h
+├── SysTick/
-    ├── systick.h
+│   ├── systick.h
+│   ├── systick.c
+│   └── systick_test.c
+└── UART/
+    ├── uart.h
+    ├── uart.c
-    └── systick.c
+    └── uart_test.c
 ```

-Each driver lives in its own folder with a register map header, driver header, and implementation file.
+Each driver lives in its own folder with a portable public API header and implementation file.
+Hardware-specific register maps and constants live under `platform/rp2040/` and are included only by the driver's own `.c` file.
 Test files contain `main()` and produce a standalone flashable binary.

+`_platform.h` files exist only where there are public constants that callers need to pass into driver functions.
+Drivers with no caller-facing platform constants (SysTick, UART) do not have one.
+The asymmetry is intentional.

 ---